-(i) Application of pollutant-bearing water is prohibited if the moisture holding capacity of the soil is exceeded as a result of previous land application practices, precipitation occurrences, or flooding.
+(i) Application of pollutant-bearing water is prohibited if the moisture holding capacity of the soil is exceeded. as a result of previous land application practices, precipitation occurrences, or flooding.

-(j) Pollutant-bearing water may only be applied to land that is frozen or snow-covered if:
+(j) Pollutant-bearing water may only be applied to the surface of land that is frozen or snow-covered if:

-(1) the pollutant-bearing water does not enter a wetland or other surface waters; of the state; and

-(2) a management plan has been submitted and approved by the commissioner, including the following:
+(1) the pollutant-bearing water does not enter a wetland, or other surface waters, of the state or ground water; and (2) a management plan has been submitted and approved by the commissioner, including the following:

-(A) Setbacks.
-Setback distances from residences and public buildings, surface waters, wells, and other structures.
+(A) Setbacks Setback distances from residences and public buildings, surface waters, wells, and other structures.